Protect-Democracy/chatbot/README.md

 - Always use a strong `SESSION_SECRET`
 - The application validates all required environment variables on startup
 - WebSocket connections are authenticated using session IDs
-- Tokens are managed securely in memory
+- Access tokens are managed securely in memory

 ## License